 Learn more about the DRIs and how they are calculated by viewing FNIC’s Dietary Reference Intakes (DRIs) page, or use the DRI Calculator for Healthcare Professionals to determine nutrient needs for patients or clients.
 Please note that individualized nutrient requirements may be higher or lower than the DRIs depending on medical or health needs.

 Can FNIC staff attend our event or participate in an informational interview?

 FNIC is unable to provide staff for community events or conduct informational interviews for student assignments.
 We recommend contacting a local registered dietitian nutritionist (RDN) or nutrition expert for assistance.
 Below are suggestions for locating a nutrition professional for presentations or interviews:

 - Use the National Institute of Food and Agriculture’s (NIFA) College Partners Directory to find a local Cooperative Extension Service office.
 Extension staff provide education on nutrition, food safety, and other agricultural topics.

 - Search for RDNs and other nutrition professionals by zip code in the Academy of Nutrition and Dietetics’ (AND) Find a Nutrition Expert database.
-You can also contact your AND state affiliate to get information about RDNs in your area.

 - Contact community organizations or schools.
 Local colleges or universities with nutrition programs may have professors, students or interns who are willing to participate in events.
 Local hospitals or health systems with RDNs may also be able to assist.